korylprince/OpenVPNWebGUI/README.md

 #Usage#

-By default you can login using the default login is administrator with password "password".
+By default you can login using the default login is administrator with password "admin".
 This will log you into the admin interface where you can generate any certificate.
 All other usernames will be presented with an OS chooser interface.

 It is recommended you set this up with a ldap server so that users can authenticate with their ldap logins.